piacib/material-ui-x/docs/src/pages/components/data-grid/style/style.md

 1. Using the`cellClassName` property of `GridColDef`:

-This property allows to set a CSS class that is applied on every cell of the column it was defined.
+This property allows you to set a CSS class that is applied on every cell of the column it was defined.
 It can also be a function, which is called with a `GridCellParams` object.

 ```tsx